naba-diganta03/Sudoku-Solver/README.md

 # 🧩 Sudoku Solver

 A clean and interactive Sudoku Solver built with React.
-It supports manual solving, random puzzle generation, and smooth keyboard navigation.
+It supports manual solving, random puzzle generation and smooth keyboard navigation.

 ## 🖼️ Preview